Get More IT Automation ROI

 However, even the most intuitive products have a learning curve.
-And even if users think they know it, they probably haven’t optimized their usage.
+And even if users think they know it, they probably haven’t optimized their usage, or their IT Automation ROI.
 The Netflix model drives the value of product training programs within organizations, which in turn drives return on product investment.

 So, what do we mean by ‘Netflix model’ anyway?

 When you want to watch Netflix, it’s there.
 It’s ready for you —not the other way around.
 If something urgent comes up, you can pause it.
 Forget about leaving the theater and missing the live show because of a family emergency —it’s right where you left it when you come back.
 Are you trying to find the documentary recommended by your colleague?
 Movies starring Meryl Streep?
 Whatever you need, you can simply search for it, and it’s there.